Lichess4545/heltour/README.md

 # heltour
 League management software for the Lichess4545 league.

+# requirements
+* Python
+* Pip
+* Postgres (Ubuntu packages postgresql and postgresql-server-dev-9.5)
+* Fabric (pip install fabric)
+* Virtualenv (Ubuntu package virtualenv)
+* Mercurial (for Baste installation)

 # install
 These install instructions have been test on Arch and Ubuntu linux.
 Other OSes should work, but the install may vary slightly.

 1. Create a local settings file.
 In the heltour/local folder, copy one of the existing modules and name it "host_name.py" where "host_name" is your machine's hostname (with non-alphanumeric characters replaced by underscores).